schmidtvinicius/thesis/vault/meeting-notes/Next meeting with Pedro.md

 ## Infrastructure

 Use Kubernetes with Docker containers on the university cluster.
 Although it limits us in terms of nodes, we could treat each container as a node with a given amount of CPU allocated to it.
 This way, we can setup thing similar to what [LST-Bench](zotero://select/library/collections/S6HVLU6N/items/7B39LXPC) did.
+Maybe just use Docker compose?